abelsj60/my-site/app/data/the-story/story-chapter-three.md

 number: 3
 ---

-His bedroom twinkled one afternoon.
+The boy's room twinkled one morning.

 Dust, scattered by a broom, was catching the sun's pale winter light.
 The quiet was pierced by the hollow ring of the broom on metal.
 The boy knelt to pick it up.